 At the airports, you can of course find local taxis to get to your destination.
 However, you can have an immediate private transfer to your hotel/accommodation upon arrival, if you have pre-booked your pick up from the airport.
 With the security of pre-paid flat fares and their flight monitoring services, you will never experience any delays.

-Similarly, from the ports, Welcome Pickups is a safe solution to get from point A to B as soon as possible.
-From the port of Heraklion, you can reach the city center in 10 mins with 19 Euros flat fare.
+Similarly, from the ports, Welcome Pickup is a safe solution to get from point A to B as soon as possible.
+From the port of Heraklion, you can reach the city center in 10 mins with a 19 Euros flat fare.

-For the whole stay, which is ideally more than a week if you are willing to explore enough of Crete, as it is huge and has countless historical monuments and beaches to discover, car rental may make your life easier.
-With car rental from 7 Euros daily, it might turn out an affordable option.
+For the whole stay, which is ideally more than a week if you are willing to explore enough of Crete, as it is huge and has countless historical monuments and beaches to discover, a car rental may make your life easier.

 Tip: Compare prices and decide what’s best for your needs!
 Remember: Crete has many places to visit, some of which are remote and may require off-road routes.
 Make a plan beforehand.